What are the church’s views on cremation, organ donation?

-The main issue regarding cremation is the belief that at some future date, the believer's soul will be reunited with his or her body.
-Therefore, those opposing cremation argue that the body must not be destroyed.
-On the other hand, more and more people are coming to agree with the view that, since cremation only does rapidly what nature will do much more slowly, cremation is acceptable.
+Those opposing cremation argue the body must not be destroyed because, at some future date, the believer's soul will be reunited with his or her body.
+However, more and more people are coming to agree with the view that, since cremation only does rapidly what nature will do much more slowly, cremation is acceptable.

-While United Methodists take no direct stand against cremation, we do take a very proactive stand to encourage organ donation.
-Our Social Principles state:
+United Methodists do take a very proactive stand to encourage organ donation.
+Our Social Principles explain:

 "Organ transplantation and organ donation are acts of charity, agape love, and self-sacrifice.
 We recognize the life-giving benefits of organ and other tissue donation and encourage all people of faith to become organ and tissue donors as part of their love and ministry to others in need" (¶ 162 (W)).

-As a way to embody this stand in our corporate worship life, General Conference 2000 urged all United Methodist congregations to celebrate "Organ Donation Sunday" on the second Sunday prior to Thanksgiving week, which is recognized in interfaith circles in the U.S. as "National Donor Sabbath."
-(See Book of Resolutions 2012, pp. 430-440).
+As a way to embody this stand in our corporate worship life, General Conference urged all United Methodist congregations to celebrate "Organ Donation Sunday" on the second Sunday prior to Thanksgiving week, which is recognized in interfaith circles in the U.S. as "National Donor Sabbath."

 First published Oct.
 20, 2016.